How to use Facebook Messenger payments

-Like other similar services, Facebook’s payment system is susceptible to scams.
-To use Facebook’s payment system safely, avoid clicking on links in messages from people you do not know or pay people you have not met in person.
+Like other services, Facebook’s payment system is still susceptible to scams.
+To use Facebook’s payment system safely, avoid clicking on links from people you do not know or pay people you have not met in person.

 Tips to keep your finances safe on Facebook

 If you decide to eventually use Facebook for managing your money, consider the following tips.

 - Password.
 A password helps to keep your financial information secure.
 After your first successful transaction, you’ll see a prompt asking if you’d like to use your password for future transactions.
 You should definitely do this to stay on the safe side, and of course, always keep your password secure and secret.

 - Scammers and hackers.
 Don’t let this new functionality make the work of scammers and hackers any easier.
 Alarm bells should instantly sound if a friend or friend-of-friend requests money out of the blue, without prior discussion.
 That person’s Messenger account could have been hacked, so make sure you’re communicating with the right person by calling or video-chatting with them before you make a payment.

 - Personal details.
 Remember to never share your personal details with people you don’t know.
 When you want to exchange personal information with a trusted friend, it would be smart to send it using a different app or platform so that your information can’t be easily compromised by any single app or website.

 Ultimately, Facebook Pay could make life simpler when it comes to things like splitting the dinner bill or repaying a friend for a movie ticket.
 It’s quick and easy and, best of all, free.